 Folks who haven’t shopped at Trader Joe’s ask me why, what’s the big deal?
 For me, the big deal is primarily cost.
-I can buy dried fruit and nuts for a fraction of the price at the supermarket.
+I can buy many items for fraction of the price at the supermarket.
 Organic produce is often priced similarly to conventional produce elsewhere.
 Ingredients are a big deal to me, I never have to worry about artificial colors or HFCS in products at Trader Joe’s.

-There are a fair number of gluten-free products in the store and many products are labeled g+, which means no gluten ingredients used.
+There are a fair number of gluten-free products in the store and many products are labeled with a “G”, which means no gluten ingredients used.
 As with any store, please read the labels carefully!
-Although many of these products do not contain gluten ingredients, they are manufactured in a shared facility that does use wheat.
-You know your body well, buy only those products you feel safe consuming.
+Products can change overnight, suppliers can change overnight, products vary by region.
+I do not receive updates from manufacturers and can only post what is current in my region based on my visits to the store.
+Although many products at Trader Joe’s do not contain gluten ingredients, they are manufactured in a shared facility that does use wheat.
+You know your needs better than I do; buy only those products you feel safe consuming.

 Below is a list of the products I most frequently buy at Trader Joe’s.
 I’ve created the list aisle-by-aisle to help you easily locate the items.
 If you have a healthy, gluten-free product you buy at Trader Joe’s that isn’t on the list, please leave a comment below.
 Let’s help each other shop!

 One quick tip before I dive into the list: Take your own shopping bags to Trader Joe’s.
 I’m not suggesting this just because it’s environmentally friendly.
 Trader Joe’s has a gift certificate drawing for customers with reusable bags.
 Bring your own bags and get an entry into the drawing to win a store gift card.
-I like that incentive!
+I like that incentive and have even won once!
 (These are my favorite shopping bags.
 And these are the reusable produce bags I use.)

 - Organic Romaine Hearts

 - Organic Celery Hearts